noynaert/csc254Handouts/misc_notes/hmwk01_grading_notes.md

 Use the /*...*/ comment or the // style comment for comments that are inside a function.

+For a public class, the Javadoc comment should appear right before the class.
+This is *after* the import and package statements.

+## Love for Blank Lines

+Use blank lines to separate blocks of code.

+## Code comes after the comments for the section

+Traditionally there is a comment that explains what the code is doing, then the code appears after the comment.
+## Closing the scanner

+In class I neglected to close the scanner.
+Really the scanner should be closed as part of the input section

 ## The trap

 The formula was specified with 5/9 first.
 This would cause integer division and would always give 0.